xunit/devices.xunit/README.md

 ## How to get started

-xUnit.net supports both Portable Class Library (PCL) and platform specific projects for iOS and Android.
+xUnit.net supports both .NET Standard and platform specific projects for iOS and Android.
 Unit tests for Xamarin have two main components, which may reside in the same assembly.

 1. Assemblies containing tests: install the latest xUnit 2.1 package. `Install-Package xUnit`